-- When Linux boots, - The kernel mounts the root file system - The first program that the system executes is init (the first process) - It is responsible for starting the system startup scripts under /etc/rc.d - Modifies system run-level from initial bootup state to single user mode, then to its standard multiuser state. - Spawns getty (which will invoke a login program) - /etc/inittab: read by init.
-Modify the file to change the default run level - Mount the file systems - File systems listed in /etc/fstab are mounted by command mount -a at boot - To mount more file systems, you should either modify /etc/fstab, or manually mount them.
+- When Linux boots, - The kernel mounts the root file system - The first program that the system executes is init (the first process) - It is responsible for starting the system startup scripts under / etc/init.d.
+The configurations for bootup are in /etc/init. - Modifies system run-level from initial bootup state to single user mode, then to its standard multiuser state. - Spawns getty ( which will invoke a login program) - Mount the file systems - File systems listed in /etc/fstab are mounted by command mount -a at boot - To mount more file systems, you should either modify /etc/ fstab, or manually mount them.